Tim-mhn/tinaf/README.md

 ### Component

-Let's create a component using reactive values
+Let's create a component that uses a reactive value

 ```
 import { component } from "tinaf/component";